WABA League: 2010s

-In season 2015-16 is introduced instead of quarterfinals League 6 in which the first phase in which the two groups are placed by 3 teams.
+In the 2015-16 season, the league introduced instead of quarterfinals League 6, in which the first phase the two groups are placed by 3 teams.
 The League 6 transmitted the results achieved against teams from the same group in the first phase they finished the League 6.
-League 6 plays dual circuit system (one game at home and one away) against teams that have qualified from the opposite group previous stage of the competition.
-At the Final Four will finish in four best teams in the League 6.
+League 6 plays a dual circuit system (one game at home and one away) against teams that have qualified from the opposite group previous stage of the competition.
+The four best teams in League 6 advance to the Final Four.

-In September 2016, the league officially changed his name to WABA League.
-In June 2017, the league sign sponsorship contract with tourist agency BTravel and officially changed his name to BTravel WABA League from the sponsorship reasons.
+In September 2016, the league officially changed its name to WABA League.
+In June 2017, the league signed a sponsorship contract with tourist agency BTravel and officially changed its name to BTravel WABA League.